AtlasNX/Kosmos/HowToCompile.md

+# This guide is outdated - A lot has changed and thus I only recommend reading it for historical purposes

 # How To Compile SDFiles for Hekate
 ## The Automated Way™
 Use [this](https://github.com/ThatNerdyPikachu/LaunchpadNX/releases/latest)!

 ## The Manual Way

-**This guide could be pretty outdated, I would honestly recommend just using the automated 'LaunchpadNX' way**

 Subject | Topic
 --------|--------